training-datalab/training-datalab.com/content/en/post/2024-05-27-analysis-of-interaction-with-news in-social-networks/index.md

 **About the Medios de Gobernanza conference**

-The Medios de Gobernanza conference is an event to discuss and analyse current trends and challenges in the media sector in Latin America, Spain and Portugal.
-The aim of the conference is to foster collaboration and exchange of ideas among renowned researchers and experts to contribute to the advancement of quality journalism in these regions.
+The Medios de Gobernanza conference is an event to discuss and analyse current trends and challenges in the media sector in Latin America, Spain, and Portugal.
+The conference aims to foster collaboration and the exchange of ideas among renowned researchers and experts and contribute to the advancement of quality journalism in these regions.

 **About Training Data Lab**